NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/chipseqBroadPeaks/lab-broadpeaks.rst

 ..
 HINT::

-	You can access the bam and bai files from ``/sw/courses/epigenomics/broad_peaks2021/data_sub_preproc/neuron_GM23338``
+	You can access the bam and bai files from ``/proj/g2021025/nobackup/broad_peaks/data/neuron_GM23338``

 You can look at some locations of interest.
 Peaks with low FDR (q value) or high fold enrichment may be worth checking out.
+We find these peaks by numerically sorting the results in ``broadPeak`` by column "score" (the 5th column).
 Or check your favourite gene.

 .. admonition:: Potentially interesting locations to view (MACS peaks).
    :class: dropdown, warning